SystemsApproach/tcpcc/algorithm.rst

 Jacobson/Karels Algorithm
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The Karn/Partridge algorithm was introduced at a time when the Internet
-was suffering from high levels of network congestion.
-Their approach was
-designed to fix some of the causes of that congestion, but, although it
+The Karn/Partridge algorithm fixed some of the causes of congestion,
-was an improvement, the congestion was not eliminated.
-The following
+and was an improvement, but congestion was not eliminated.
+The
-year (1988), two other researchers—Jacobson and Karels—proposed a more
+following year (1988), two other researchers—Jacobson and
-drastic change to TCP to battle congestion.
-The bulk of that proposed
+Karels—proposed a more drastic change to TCP to battle congestion,
-change is described in the next chapter.
-Here, we focus on the aspect of
-that proposal that is related to deciding when to time out and
+including a new way to decide when to time out and retransmit a
-retransmit a segment.
+segment.

-As an aside, it should be clear how the timeout mechanism is related to
+It should be clear how the timeout mechanism is related to
-congestion—if you time out too soon, you may unnecessarily retransmit a
+congestion—if you time out too soon, you may unnecessarily retransmit
-segment, which only adds to the load on the network.
-The other reason
+a segment, which only adds to the load on the network.
+The other
-for needing an accurate timeout value is that a timeout is taken to
+reason for needing an accurate timeout value is that a timeout is
-imply congestion, which triggers a congestion-control mechanism.
+taken to imply congestion, which triggers the other control mechanism
-Finally, note that there is nothing about the Jacobson/Karels timeout
-computation that is specific to TCP.
-It could be used by any end-to-end
-protocol.
+described later in this chapter.

-The main problem with the original computation is that it does not take
+The main problem with the original computation is that it does not
-the variance of the sample RTTs into account.
+take the variance of the sample RTTs into account.
 Intuitively, if the
 variation among samples is small, then the ``EstimatedRTT`` can be
-better trusted and there is no reason for multiplying this estimate by 2
+better trusted and there is no reason for multiplying this estimate by
-to compute the timeout.
+2 to compute the timeout.
 On the other hand, a large variance in the
 samples suggests that the timeout value should not be too tightly
 coupled to the ``EstimatedRTT``.